 Your riding lawn mower carburetor controls the amount of air and fuel mixture to form a combustion in your engine.
 When the carburetor isn’t functioning correctly, it can cause your riding mower to sputter, stall and not start.
 Most of the time, your carburetor problems can be solved by cleaning them.

-If you are a little mechanical and don’t mind working with a small parts, you can follow my instructions below to clean the carburetor yourself.
+If you are a little mechanical and don’t mind working with small parts, you can follow my instructions below to clean the carburetor yourself.
 Your local small engine repair shop is an option to have your carburetor cleaned or rebuilt if you don’t want to tackle the job.

 Symptoms of a Bad Carburetor on Your Riding Lawn Mower

-When a riding carburetor is acting up, you will notice these symptoms due to your mower running with the incorrect fuel to air mixture or having a blockage:
+When a riding carburetor is acting up, you will notice these symptoms due to your mower running with the incorrect fuel-to-air mixture or having a blockage: